AymaneTech/Cappuccino_code/README.md

 4. **GitHub Repository**: Our codebase is hosted on GitHub.
 Feel free to explore and contribute.
 [GitHub Repository](https://github.com/AymaneTech/Cappuccino_code)

 5. **Hosting**: The Brotons Coffee Shop website is live and accessible at [www.cappuccino-code.vercel.app](https://cappuccino-code.vercel.app).

-## Getting Started

-To get started with the project, please follow these steps:

-1. Review the Figma mockup to understand the design and layout.
-2. Check the Trello board for project updates and tasks.
-3. Refer to the Canva presentation for detailed project insights.
-4. Explore the GitHub repository for the source code.
-5. Visit the live website at [www.cappuccino-code.vercel.app](https://cappuccino-code.vercel.app).

-## Contact Us

-If you have any questions, feedback, or suggestions, please feel free to contact us at [contact@brotonscoffeeshop.com](mailto:contact@brotonscoffeeshop.com).

-Thank you for your interest in Brotons Coffee Shop, and we hope you enjoy exploring our website!

-**Brotons Coffee Shop Team**